Why is this important?

 - evidence of expenses should be prepared, and any receipts lodged in court

 - if there are going to be witnesses, check that they will not have difficulty attending, for example, getting time off work.
 It may be helpful to send the witness a formal request to attend.
 This is known as a citation and can only be produced and delivered by a solicitor or sheriff officer.

 If a court order is made against you the person or company who has the court order can take legal action to force you to pay.
-You may find it helpful to get the help of an experienced adviser for example at a Citizens Advice Bureau.
-To search for details of your nearest CAB, including those that can give advice by e-mail, click on nearest CAB.
+You may find it helpful to get the help of an experienced adviser for example at a Citizens Advice Bureau - where to get advice.

 For more information about legal action to force you to pay, see Action the creditor can take.